ochafik/optimized-loops-macros/README.md

+# Moved to Scalaxy

+THIS WORK IS SUPERSEEDED BY [Scalaxy/Ranges](https://github.com/ochafik/Scalaxy/tree/master/Ranges), which is tailored for Scala 2.10.0.

+Please DO NOT USE THIS (will only work with Scala 2.10.0-M6 anyway).

 ## What is it ?

 This project is a simple yet fully functional prototype to port a subset of [ScalaCL](https://code.google.com/p/scalacl/) / [Scalaxy](https://github.com/ochafik/Scalaxy)'s loop rewrites to Scala 2.10.